 4) Final step

 Create a new tab in your spreadsheet where will you import your results.
-Check your settings that it is allowed to import JSON file from AWS.
+Check your settings that it is allowed to import JSON files from AWS.
 This repository on Github shows you how to import JSON functionalities.

 This method is useful to test your sourcing hypothesis in terms of the available talent pool and market size.
 The system will automatically source for you and the whole process is scalable and easy to use.
 The only drawback is the limit of matching candidates with a location.
 And it works best for IT roles.